 By July 1968, the bank had grown to $2 million in deposits and had moved to its new location at 1130 E. Grand Avenue in Rothschild, which still serves as the bank’s Rothschild branch.
 By December 1968, River Valley’s assets were more than $3 million.
 In three years, the assets would double to $6 million.

-The bank continued to expand its physical footprint as well, opening a branch in Weston in 1975 and Merrill in 1988.
+The bank continued to expand its physical footprint as well, opening a branch in Weston in 1975.

 But it was the bank’s commitment to business banking that attracted the Nicklaus family.
 In 1983, Ron and Kay Nicklaus, farmers from the Tug Lake area in central Wisconsin who had become the nation’s largest producer and harvester of green beans, purchased majority stock in River Valley.